This article is part of the Data Storage in Flutter series.

 Prerequisites

-There four packages are needed for adding drift to your project: drift
+There four packages are needed for adding drift to your project: drift, drift_flutter, drift_dev and

 To add them all at once, you can use this command: